phenogit/phenogit.github.io/kit-korner-notes.markdown

         !: Either a takeout double of spades or some strong hand

         P : If 4th seat bids, partner shuts up.
-           If 4th seat passes, partner passes (ending the auction) if he holds 3+ diamonds but he shows his suit with fewer than 3 diamonds.
+           If 4th seat passes, partner passes (ending the auction) if he holds 3+ diamonds but he shows his suit with fewer than 3 diamonds (XX with spades).
            On hands with 4+ diamonds and short in a major this will often avoid going for a number since 4th seat needs a diamond stack to pass.
         XX: Forces partner to bid 2H, after which you place the contract.
 This allows you to stop in 2H when you have a long heart suit.
         2H: Pass or correct